 Contains the hormones estrogen and progesterone.
 These are the same hormones provided by your body.
-Keep in mind the pill only protects you against pregnancy, not STD’s.
-Condoms should always be used to reduce the risk of STD/HIV.
+Keep in mind the pill only protects you against pregnancy, not STI’s.
+Condoms should always be used to reduce the risk of STI/HIV.

 - Stops the ovaries from releasing an egg each month.